If you experience one of these issues with Back to My Mac, your router settings might be the cause:

 - An alert might say, "Back to My Mac may be slow because more than one device on your network is providing network services."
 Get help with alerts.

 - Open Network Utility.
+Here's how:

-Make sure your Macs are using OS X Lion v10.7.5 or later.
-If the issue continues, follow the next steps.
+- Make sure that you have OS X Lion v10.7.5 or later.

 - Select your base station and click Edit in the pop-up menu.